The Next Generation of Sustainable Design

-SolarBlock is the next-generation of the our concept, a multi-unit mid-rise solar housing development which can achieve net-zero energy at 5 storeys tall.
-A three-bedroom version of one of the townhouses will be permanently installed as part of the new BRE Innovation park development at the TRCA Kortright Centre in Vaughan, Ontario.
-Approximately 135,000 visitors per year are expected to visit seven separate sustainable design homes.
+SolarBlock is the next-generation of our concept, a multi-unit mid-rise solar housing development which can achieve net-zero energy at 5 storeys tall.
+A project that creates a prototype three-bedroom version of one of the townhouses is currently under development.
+We are currently interested in working with funding agencies, developers, and investors to begin this prototype project.

 A New Life in the City

 Designed to interact with the street and bolster low density neighbourhoods, the SolarBlock concept uses main streets as a mid-rise housing proposal to create a more sustainable city.